jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 **Notes:** If No, [GO TO D7f1] The demographics core measure section was split between data models for demographic subsections collected only at baseline (i.e., d1 - d6) and all time points (d7 - d11; o9

 ---------

+### Total Household Money From Other Non-Employment Income Sources

  ```d7e2```